computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

       description: Milestone 2 - Collect your data, and write an evalation script and a simple baseline
       due_date: 2019-04-16T11:59:00EST
     -
       description: Milestone 3 - Implement a published baseline.
-Prepare a project presentation
+Write a literature review.
+Prepare a draft of your final project presentation.
       due_date: 2019-04-23T11:59:00EST
     -
       description: Milestone 4 - Finish all your extensions to the public baseline, and submit your final project writeup